Wilfrid M. de Freitas - Bookseller

 A-506

 Scheurleer, G.J.
 Lawn-Tennis.
 Rotterdam: Nijgh & Van Ditmar's, 1927.
 Third edition.
 Foreword by J.B.
 Kan.
-Well illustrated with several action photographs of matches, and a few diagrams.
+Text in Dutch; well illustrated with several action photographs of matches, and a few diagrams.
 Original green cloth lettered in gilt on front cover and spine; a few faint spots thereon.
 Heavy foxing to edges and first few leaves, a few others faintly so; contents otherwise clean and tight; green pastedowns tanned, free endpapers unaffected.
 A near fine, sharp and attractive copy of an unusual item.

 $65